Song-Köl: Geography

 High altitude Song-Köl belongs to the Naryn river basin.
 The lake sits in the central part of Song-Köl Valley surrounded by Songköl Too ridge from the north, and Borbor Alabas and Moldo Too mountains from the south.
 Hydrologically, the Song-Köl basin is characterized by poorly developed surface stream flows, and substantial subsurface flow.
 Four perennial rivers - Kumbel, Aktash, Tashdöbö, and Karakeche - disgorge themselves into the lake.
 In the south-east, the structural high is cut through by the river Kajyrty (in its upper course also called Song-Köl) that flows into the Naryn.

 Environment

 Climate

 The mean temperature in the lake basin is -3.5 C with mean temperature of -20 C in January, and 11 C in July.
 Annual precipitation averages 300–400 mm from April to October, and 100–150 mm from November to March.
 Snow cover in the lake basin persists for 180 to 200 days a year.
 In winter the lake surface freezes, the ice becoming as much as 1-1.2 m thick.
-The ice on the Song-Köl begins to thaw in the middle or at the end of April, and completely disappears by late May.
+The ice on Song-Köl begins to thaw in the middle or at the end of April, and completely disappears by late May.